evyros/mongoose-validatorjs/README.md

 ## Validators

-This module utilises [validator.js](https://github.com/chriso/validator.js), the API is pretty much the same.
+This module utilises [validator.js](https://github.com/chriso/validator.js) so the API is pretty much the same.
 For your convenience, here is the official docs, modified according to the use of this package:

 - **contains(seed)** - check if the string contains the seed.